 It’s one of my favourite software options and I use StreamYard as well as other options, but I love StreamYard because of its simplicity.
 Now I’m going to go into some of my favourite hacks and these will be things that, you know, you may or may not be aware of.

 These are features that I think are a little bit underutilised and we’re going to walk through them so that you can know exactly what they are and how you can also use them to get better live streams out of StreamYard.
-So let’s go over to my computer.
+Let’s go over to my computer.

 And the first hack or the first feature that I really love that StreamYard have is multistreaming.
 Now, the ability for you to live stream once, but to then push that same video out to multiple platforms.

-So at the moment, I’m live streaming to YouTube, to Facebook, as well as Periscope.
+At the moment, I’m live streaming to YouTube, to Facebook, as well as Periscope.
 Yes, Periscope is still a thing, but you can also multistream to other platforms as well.
-So let’s have a look at how you would actually do this.
+Let’s have a look at how you would actually do this.

 This is StreamYard and after you’ve logged into StreamYard, you can create a broadcast and you will be able to connect it to different destinations.
 If we go to this destinations tab on the left-hand side, you’ll see that I’ve got set up my Facebook page.